Beetlejuice is a 1988 American horror comedy fantasy film directed by Tim Burton, produced by The Geffen Film Company and distributed by Warner Bros.

 SPINOFFS / SEQUEL

-In 1990, Burton hired Jonathan Gems to write a sequel titled Beetlejuice Goes Hawaiian.
-“Tim thought it would be funny to match the surfing backdrop of a beach movie with some sort of German Expressionism, because they’re totally wrong together,” Gems reflected.
-The story followed the Deetz family moving to Hawaii, where Charles is developing a resort.
-They soon discover that his company is building on the burial ground of an ancient Hawaiian Kahuna.
-The spirit comes back from the afterlife to cause trouble, and Betelgeuse becomes a hero by winning a surf contest with magic.
-Keaton and Ryder agreed to do the film, on the condition that Burton directed, but both he and Keaton became distracted with Batman Returns.
+Burton commissioned Jonathan Gems to write a sequel, Beetlejuice Goes Hawaiian, in 1990.
+“Tim felt it’d be amusing to pair the surfing backdrop of a beach movie with some sort of German Expressionism,” Gems reflected.
+The plot followed the Deetz family as they relocated to Hawaii, where Charles plans to build a resort.
+They quickly learn that his company is constructing on the site of an old Hawaiian Kahuna’s grave.
+Betelgeuse becomes a hero after winning a surf contest with magic, and the ghost returns from the afterlife to sow havoc.
+Burton agreed to helm the film on the condition that Keaton and Ryder star, but he and Keaton were both preoccupied with Batman Returns.

 In December 2014, Burton commented that “It’s a character that I love and I miss and I miss actually working with Michael.
 There’s only one Betelgeuse.
-We’re working on a script and I think it’s probably closer than ever and I’d love to work with him again.” (source: wikipedia)
+We’re working on a script and I think it’s probably closer than ever and I’d love to work with him again.”.

 Betelgeuse has had several theme park shows at Universal Studios Hollywood, Universal Studios Florida and Universal Studios Japan.
 At the Florida park, he is not only currently the star of Beetlejuice’s Rock and Roll Graveyard Revue but also the now defunct “Extreme Ghostbusters: The Great Fright Way!”.
 He was also a featured part of Halloween Horror Nights in the early days of the Orlando park.